 Moringa Plant, Grow, Cultivation – WATERING

-Moringa trees do not need much watering, which make them ideally suited for the climate of places such as Southern California.
-In very dry conditions, water regularly for the first two months and afterwards only when the tree is obviously suffering.
+Moringa trees do not need much watering, which makes them ideally suited for the climate of places such as Southern California.
+In very dry conditions, water regularly for the first two months and afterward only when the tree is obviously suffering.
 Moringa trees will flower and produce pods whenever there is sufficient water available.

 If rainfall is continuous throughout the year, Moringa trees will have a nearly continuous yield.
 In arid conditions, flowering can be induced through irrigation.